Iron Fist (character): The Immortal Iron Fist

 After learning that the Randall fortune that started Rand International was formed from the oppression of the Cities of Heaven, Rand decides to transform the company into a non-profit organization, dedicated to helping the poor.
 He also sets up the Thunder Dojo in Harlem to help inner-city children, buys back the old Heroes for Hire building as the new Rand International Headquarters and his new home, while offering Luke Cage a position at the company.
 He also tries to reconnect with Misty Knight.
 Rand, on his 33rd birthday, learns every single one of the previous Iron Fists died at the age of 33, except Orson Randall, who vanished at that time.
 Soon afterward, Rand is attacked and defeated by Zhou Cheng, a servant of Ch'i-Lin, who claims to have killed the Iron Fists in order to enter K'un-Lun and devour the egg that births the next incarnation of Shou-Lao every generation, thus wiping out K'un-Lun's Iron Fist legacy.
-Luke, Misty, and Colleen arrive and save Rand.
+Luke, Misty, and Colleen Wing arrive and save Rand.
 Rand has his shoulder dislocated during a second battle with Cheng, but manages to defeat Cheng even in his weakened state.
 Following the duel, the Immortal Weapons, Luke, Colleen, and Misty arrive, and reveal to Rand that they have discovered a map in Cheng's apartment that leads to the Eighth City of Heaven.
 Rand and the others realize that this is where Ch'i-Lin originated, and depart for the Eighth City.

 In the Eighth City, he meets Quan Yaozu, the first Iron Fist, who became disillusioned with K'un-Lun and rose up to rule the Eighth City as Changming.
 Rand and Fat Cobra manage to defeat Quan.
 Rand's actions during their battles impress Quan, who decides that Rand may be living proof that K'un-Lun is not the corrupt city it once was.
 Rand and Davos agree to guide Quan to K'un-Lun and arrange a meeting between him and Lei-Kung to give Quan a forum for his grievances.
-However, when Rand returns to New York, he finds a HYDRA cell waiting for him at Rand International, seeking retribution for the death of Xao, and holding Misty hostage.
+However, when Rand returns to New York, he finds a Hydra cell waiting for him at Rand International, seeking retribution for the death of Xao, and holding Misty hostage.
 In the ensuing battle, Rand International is destroyed, but Rand and Misty escape unharmed.
 Now left with only a fraction of his former net worth, Rand and Misty purchase a new condo in Harlem, and Rand decides to focus all of his attention and remaining resources at the Thunder Dojo.
 While moving into their new home, Rand asks Misty to marry him.
 Initially skeptical of the offer, Misty accepts and reveals that she is pregnant with Rand's child.